-I scratched this recipe up with stuff I had in my fridge, so it’s truly a leftovers mashup: Leftover carnitas, farm fresh eggs from our girls, leftover potatoes, a banana pepper from the garden.
+I scratched this recipe up with stuff I had in my fridge, so it’s truly a leftovers mashup: Leftover carnitas, farm fresh eggs from our girls, leftover potatoes, and a banana pepper from the garden.
 You could mix yours up with whatever leftovers you have handy — I could see mushrooms working well in here, or swap up the peppers, add in a layer of spinach, whatever strikes your fancy.

 Carnitas Hash works well for any meal from breakfast to dinner, and makes such pretty little individual bowls that you could also serve it for brunch.
 Pretend you’ve worked for hours over a hot stove, when this easy meal actually only takes about 15 minutes from start to finish!
-The recipe as written serves two (or one very hungry person), but just multiply as necessary to feed a group.
+This recipe as written serves two (or one very hungry person), but just multiply as necessary to feed a group.

 Carnitas Hash for Two

 One small banana pepper (or substitute some green or red bell pepper), diced

 1 cup leftover cooked diced potatoes (see above note)